arashkaffamanesh/practical-kubernetes-problems/README.md

 ## Prerequsites

-It would be nice if you know what `kubectl` is and have a basic understanding of running conatierns with docker / containerd or cri-o.
+It would be nice if you know what `kubectl` is and have a basic understanding of running conatiners with docker / containerd or cri-o.

 ## Preparation